DineshReddyKommera/Mobile-Simulator/README.md

 # Mobile-Simulator
-This Android Application is extension to the Paracache Web Application, which simulates cache and virtual memory techniques.
+Mobile Simulator is a extension to the Paracache Web Application, which simulates cache and virtual memory techniques.